cwz920716/butterfly/README.md

 Design Decisions:

-1. Butterfly is for High Performance Computing, so the first design is to cover a reduced set of C language feature, i.e.,  "Scripted C"
+1. we start with a high perfromance implementation of Scheme using LLVM + JIT

-2. metaprogramming, reflection and introspection (like Julia) *must* be supported
+2. metaprogramming, reflection and introspection (like LISP or Julia) *must* be supported

 0. More features will be added when necessary.